-Well, there are so many benefits associated with developing a journaling habit.
-From enhancing creativity, to decreasing stress levels and alleviating depression, journal writing can be akin to therapy.
+There are so many benefits to developing a journaling habit, from enhancing creativity to decreasing stress levels and alleviating depression, journal writing can be akin to therapy.

 Exploring problems, things happening in your life, or anything else via journaling can help bring about a sense of clarity or different perspective.
 In fact, writing about traumatic, stressful or emotional events has been found to result in longer-term improvements in both physical and psychological health.

 According to Dr. James Pennebaker, a psychologist and leading expert in the field of Expressive Writing, journaling strengthens the immune system and can be associated with a decrease in depression and anxiety, as well as an increase in positive mood.

 And in a 2005 study on the emotional and physical health benefits of expressive writing, researchers found that just 15 to 20 minutes of writing three to five times over the course of the four-month study was enough to make a difference.
 (Pennebaker, JW.
 (2004) Writing to Heal: A Guided Journal for Recovering from Trauma and Emotional Upheaval.
 (18-26))